kipr/KIPR-Update/README.md

 #Example using BOS-Hydrogen on a SD card that is mounted at /dev/sdb
 sudo dd if="BOS-Hydrogen.img" of="/dev/sdb" bs=4M status=progress
 ```
+4) Unscrew the panel on the bottom of the Wombat and swap/insert the SD card.

 **Latest versions:**

   -[Botui-25.8](https://github.com/kipr/botui);